Skip to main content

 • When installing InterSystems IRIS in Windows, select the Setup Type: Development option.

-• If InterSystems IRIS has been installed with security level 2, open the Management Portal and go to System Administration > Security > Services, select %Service_CallIn, and make sure the Service Enabled box is checked.
-If you installed InterSystems IRIS with security level 1 (minimal) it should already be checked.
+• If InterSystems IRIS has been installed with security option 2, open the Management Portal and go to System Administration > Security > Services, select %Service_CallIn, and make sure the Service Enabled box is checked.
+If you installed InterSystems IRIS with security option 1 (minimal) it should already be checked.

-There is a separate version of InterSystems.Data.IRISClient.dll for each supported version of .NET.
-These files are located in the following subdirectories of <iris-install-dir>\dev\dotnet\bin:
+There is a separate version of InterSystems.Data.IRISClient.dll for each supported version of .NET and .NET Framework.
+See “Supported .NET Frameworks” for details.

 Configuring Visual Studio